 Keeping up with your goals could earn you more than bragging rights.
 Here’s how some of the most common resolutions can improve your life insurance policy too.

 Research shows that fewer than 10% of adults actually maintain their New Year’s resolutions for more than a few months.
-Add the bonus of a year defined by the COVID-19 pandemic and you might feel like the only resolution worth making in 2021 is to get through it.
+Add the bonus of another year defined by the COVID-19 pandemic and you might feel like the only resolution worth making in 2022 is to get through it.

 But, if you stay strong and stick to your goals this year, you could reap the benefits far into the future and financially protect your loved ones in the process.
 Here’s how some of the New Year’s resolutions you’ve already made can save you money on life insurance in the long run.

-You’ll need to maintain any changes for a year or more to prove consistent improvement to providers
+You’ll need to maintain any health or lifestyle changes for a year or more to demonstrate consistent improvement to providers.

 Look at any advertisements ahead of the new year and it’s plain that getting fit, eating better, and losing weight are among the most common resolutions every December.
-The good news is, if you can maintain these healthier habits long-term, then you could see life insurance savings even if you already own a policy.
+The good news is, if you can maintain these healthier habits in the long term, then you could see life insurance savings even if you already own a policy.

 Exercising and eating better may lower your weight, which life insurance companies factor into calculating your policy premium.
 If you have an existing policy, you can reapply and receive a lower premium if you maintain a lower weight for a year or more.
 And keeping up your healthy habits will lead to better health as you age, meaning more affordable premiums if you need to buy a new policy when you’re older.

 That said, we don’t recommend picking up any of the extreme or restrictive diets commonly advertised around the holiday season.
-Not only can these have negative side effects or long-term consequences, the results are often short-lived and thus the opposite of what insurers want to see.
+Not only can these have negative side effects or long-term consequences, the results are often short-lived which is not only disappointing but also the opposite of what insurers want to see.

 It’s no secret that excessive drinking and a smoking habit aren’t great for your body.
 But, because insurance providers will raise your premiums for both, you can lower your life insurance costs significantly by sticking to a resolution to quit.